facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ````

 ## Pygments Line Wrappers

+!!! new "New 9.0"
+    The various line wrapping options are new to version 9.0.

 Pygments offers a couple of options that will wrap lines, line numbers even create anchor links for line numbers.
 SuperFences, when using Pygments, exposes these options under similar names.